Phenylpropylaminopentane: Catecholaminergic activity enhancer

-Recent findings have suggested that known synthetic monoaminergic activity enhancers (MAEs) like PPAP, BPAP, and selegiline may exert their effects via trace amine-associated receptor 1 (TAAR1) agonism.
+Findings in the early 2020s have suggested that known synthetic monoaminergic activity enhancers (MAEs) like PPAP, BPAP, and selegiline may exert their effects via trace amine-associated receptor 1 (TAAR1) agonism.
 This was evidenced by the TAAR1 antagonist EPPTB reversing the MAE effects of BPAP and selegiline, among other findings.
 Another compound, rasagiline, has likewise been found to reverse the effects of MAEs, and has been proposed as a possible TAAR1 antagonist.

 The therapeutic index for PPAP in animal models is greater than that of amphetamine while producing comparable improvements in learning, retention, and antidepressant effects.
 It has been found to reduce deficits induced by the dopamine depleting agent tetrabenazine in the shuttle box learning test in rats.

 PPAP and selegiline are much less potent than BPAP as MAEs.
 Whereas PPAP and selegiline are active at doses of 1 to 5 mg/kg in vivo in rats, BPAP is active at doses of 0.05 to 10 mg/kg.
 BPAP is 130 times as potent as selegiline in the shuttle box test.
 In contrast to BPAP however, the MAE effects of PPAP and selegiline are not reversed by the BPAP antagonist 3-F-BPAP.
 In addition, whereas PPAP and selegiline are selective as MAEs of norepinephrine and dopamine, BPAP is a MAE of not only norepinephrine and dopamine but also of serotonin.

+Catecholamine reuptake inhibitor

+PPAP was reported in 2025 to act as a potent catecholamine reuptake inhibitor, with IC_{50} values of 57.5 nM at the dopamine transporter (DAT), 571 nM at the norepinephrine transporter (NET), and 19,000 nM at the serotonin transporter (SERT).
+In terms of dopamine reuptake inhibition, it was 41-fold less potent than MDPV but 7-fold more potent than mephedrone (4-MMC) and 1.3-fold more potent than amphetamine.